 The Window To New Learning Is Always Open

-For many years it was thought the brain was hardwired and that there was no way to resolve a learning disability like dyslexia.
+For many years it was thought the brain was hardwired, meaning it was thought there was no way to resolve a learning disability like dyslexia.

-Consequently, we now know that learning outcomes in early life are not final.
-The window for improvement remains open throughout life.
-Our online dyslexia treatment at home, using Fast ForWord and Reading Assistant, taps into this opportunity.
+This window for improvement remains open throughout life.
+Our online dyslexia treatment at home taps into this opportunity.

 Dyslexia Treatment Steps

 Karen Foli compares language processing delays to listening to sound through water.
 If word memory is muddy, reading is a challenge.
 The teacher can say |bad| starts with |ba| sound, but if your child cannot hear the |ba|, this teaching is torture and soul destroying.

 And yet, that’s what most dyslexia programs do.
 They use word lists and phonics training to help students learn the letter sounds, one by one.

 Other dyslexia responses such as tutoring, tinted dyslexia glasses, IEP’s or accommodations at school, etc., are also coping mechanisms.

 This is where our dyslexia treatment for children is different.
 We improve the clarity of word memory so that students can actually make out the sounds in words.
 Our approach has three steps:

 We strengthen cognitive skill gaps – processing, working memory, attention, sequencing.